Draggie306/CheatSheets/A level/source/Computer Science.md

 When a user types a domain name into their web browser or other application, the application sends a request to a DNS server to resolve the domain name to its associated IP address.
 The DNS server then searches its index for the domain name and returns the corresponding IP address to the requesting application.
 This allows the application to establish a connection to the server associated with the domain name, enabling the transfer of data between the client and server.

-> Frequent DNS queries are often cached on a client's system so that a DNS server does not have to be contacted every time, and instead read from the cache, which is much faster.
+> Frequent DNS queries are often cached on a client's system so that a DNS server does not have to be contacted every time, and instead read from a DNS cache stored by the operating system or browser, which is much faster.

 If the local DNS server does not have a record for the domain, it may forward the request to an ISP's DNS server.
 If the ISP DNS server does not have a record, then it may be forwarded to one of 13 global root DNS servers which hold the records of every domain on the Internet.